craigsilver1337-ship-it/ZKavangard/docs/archived/HACKATHON_API_KEYS.md

 ```
 Hi Cronos team! 👋

-I'm participating in the Cronos x402 Paytech Hackathon with my project "Chronos Vanguard" - an AI-powered multi-agent risk management platform.
+I'm participating in the Cronos x402 Paytech Hackathon with my project "ZkVanguard" - an AI-powered multi-agent risk management platform.

 DoraHacks Profile: [your_profile]
 GitHub: [your_repo_url]